 Primavera has been curated by a combination of staff and independent curators.
-In the period from 2000 to the present they have mostly been independent.
+In the period from 2000-present they have mostly been independent.
 In the period 1992 to 1994 Primavera was an exhibition of 3 to 4 individual artists.
-The artists came mostly from NSW or Victoria (read Sydney or Melbourne) with usually one artist in the show from Perth, Adelaide or Brisbane.
+The artists came mostly from NSW or Victoria (read: Sydney or Melbourne) with usually one artist in the show from Perth, Adelaide or Brisbane.

-From 1995 to 1999 the number of artist grew to 6 to 7, again in this period artists mostly resided in Sydney or Melbourne.
-1997 was an exception in this period, it was curated by the Aboriginal artist Rea and was the first exhibition which not only included Indigenous artists, but also artists from outside of Sydney and Melbourne, in this case Tasmania and Brisbane, who outnumber those from the centres.
+From 1995 to 1999 the number of artist grew to 6 to 7 and again, during this period, artists mostly resided in Sydney or Melbourne.
+1997 was an exception in this period, it was curated by the Aboriginal artist Rea and was the first exhibition which not only included Indigenous artists, but also artists from outside of Sydney and Melbourne - in this case Tasmania and Brisbane, who outnumber those from the centres.
 In both these periods the artists included practiced as individuals rather than in collaborations or groups.

-In 2000 the exhibition grew to 9 artists, and began to be consistently a more nationally focussed exhibition including artists from all the smaller states.
-It is in this period that the types of artists' practice also become more diverse with the inclusion of new media and also different models of artist practice such as collaboration.
-In the 2002 the collaborative duos of Nat and Ali, (2 women) and Bunter and Frost (2 men) appeared and since then nearly every year has included some form of collaboration.
+In 2000 the exhibition grew to 9 artists, and began to be consistently a more nationally focussed exhibition, including artists from all the smaller states.
+It is in this period that the types of artists' practice also become more diverse, with the inclusion of new media and also different models of artist practice such as collaboration.
+In 2002 the collaborative duos of Nat and Ali (2 women) and Bunter and Frost (2 men) appeared, and since then nearly every year has included some form of collaboration.

-This national focus is probably not surprising given the increased availability of air travel with Virgin Blue and Jetstar.
-Not only for the curators to make studio visits but also that artists themselves are more mobile and participate in self organised events across the states.
+This national focus is probably not surprising given the increased availability of air travel with Virgin Blue and Jetstar, not only for the curators to make studio visits, but also that artists themselves are more mobile and participate in self-organised events across the states that gain them national visibility.
 Additionally it’s in this time period that we have seen the growing national trend for emerging artist events, shows and grants.

 So how about gender?